 You will also need an ethernet cable for first boot because NEMS OS hasn’t wi-fi pre-config procedure and because it suggested to use wired connection.
 If your board does not have Ethernet (like RPi Zero W and RPI 3 model A+) you’ll need to boot, press CTRL-ALT-F1 and type: raspi-config to go through the standard WiFi setup to connect your router before you can use NEMS.

 Check hardware prices with following links:

 Preparing SD Card

-First of all, get OS image.
+First of all, get latest version of OS image.
 From NEMS Linux home page select GET NEMS LINUX from top main menù and click “NEMS for Raspberry PI”.
 Scroll page to bottom and choose your favourite download type (direct or torrent).

 You will get a “.zip” file which includes the “.img” operating system image.

 Flash it in your SD card with your preferred software.
 If you use Raspberry PI Imager, please remember to extract (uncompress) image before flashing it.